 TAP IS DELIVERED BY OUR TEACHER TRAINING COMPANY E-QUALITAS.

-e-Qualitas is a DfE approved, leading provider of Teaching Apprenticeships across England.
+e-Qualitas is a DfE approved, a leading provider of Teaching Apprenticeships across England.

 Schools are enjoying generous salary grant funding and the ability to utilise their Apprenticeship Levy Funding to grow and retain their own talent.

 We are the largest privately run national SCITT.
 Our specialist team of ITT consultants guides schools and graduates through the Teaching Apprenticeship application process including guidance on funding options, timings, and delivery of the programme.

 Our team of subject-specialist tutors has experience and knowledge that cover all secondary subject curriculum areas, as well as for primary including Early Years/Key Stage 1 specialists.
 Our Tutors have a wealth of knowledge and experience supporting trainee teachers and are deployed out to visit trainees in school throughout the program.
 Our Tutors also run off the Job training sessions, which provide a forum for peer-to-peer discussion and learning.

 • Assessment only

 • The trainee is based in their main school throughout their training.
 They will also spend 6 weeks in a contrasting school, (12 weeks if the main school is a special school), and additional focused visits e.g. to a special school.